dongmeic/MPO_Data_Portal/PopulationData/README.md

 # Data sources for VMT and population

 The VMT data can be downloaded from the [ODOT Data and Maps](https://www.oregon.gov/odot/Data/Pages/Traffic-Counting.aspx#VMT).
 The downloaded VMT data is saved at T:\Data\VMT\VMT_State_and_County.
-The population data can be retrieved from both the [PSU population estimates](https://www.pdx.edu/population-research/population-estimate-reports) and [US Census](https://data.census.gov/cedsci/table?t=Populations%20and%20People&g=0500000US41039&tid=ACSST1Y2019.S0101&hidePreview=false).
-The dashboard only uses the single-year census data.
-The downloaded population data is saved at T:\Data\PSU and T:\Data\CENSUS\Pop\LaneCounty, respectively.
-The population datain the dashboard is the average of the two data sources.
+The current population data can be retrieved from both the [PSU population estimates](https://www.pdx.edu/population-research/population-estimate-reports) at the state and county level and [US Census](https://www.census.gov/programs-surveys/decennial-census/decade.2010.html) at the nation level.
+The [historical state and lane county population](https://lcog.org/DocumentCenter/View/1370/Historical-Population-of-Lane-County-and-Cities) is saved at L:\Research&Analysis\Data\Population\Historical Population\Historical Population.xls.
+The table *HistoricalPopulation.xlsx* from T:\Tableau\tableauPop\Datasources is updated and used in the viz workbook *VMT_Pop.twb*.
+The text file *ReadMe_VMT_Pop.txt* explains the update process.